Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 Because implementing these clear, performant, and almost-static interfaces is not that easy.

-You want to automate the implementation of that libraries, or at least describe the most common cases in a generic way.
-Where being generic does not mean parametrizing the element type only...
-Generics are only a simple toy for kids, to make them think that their libraries are generic, but it's really a casting party at Mr Autoboxing house.
+You want to automate the implementation of those libraries, or at least describe the most common cases in a generic way, where being generic does not mean parametrizing the element type only...
+Generics are only a simple toy for kids, to make them think that their libraries are generic, but it's really a casting party at Mr. Autoboxing house.
-Being generic means if I manage a dynamic array, I don't know the specific policy for dynamic memory the user wants.
+Being generic means that if I manage a dynamic array, I don't know the specific policy for dynamic memory the user wants.
 I just parametrize it:

 ``` cpp
 template<